mozartamadeus1756/DADJOKE/README.md

 - Add user authentication
 - Include joke rating system
 - Host website on a VM
-- Make a better background with JS canvas
+- Make a better background with JS-canvas